-Notation/Score OR Technical Reflective Statement: (Middle School & High School Divisions Only)
+Notation/Score OR Technical Reflective Statement: (Required for Middle School & High School Divisions Only)

-- Written music score/tablature/notation/reflective statement (choose one) required for Middle School and High School divisions. - Single files in PDF format are accepted for notation/score. - Notation software may be used to create a score. - Whether the score is handwritten or computer-generated, notation is required for ALL vocal and instrumental parts included in the audio recording. - See FAQs for details on what to include in a technical reflective statement.
+- Written music score/tablature/notation/reflective statement (choose one) required for Middle School and High School divisions. - If submitting a reflective statement, it does not replace the required entry artist statement.
+The reflective statement must be distinct from the artist statement and must provide a technical musical explanation of how the music was created.
+Whereas the artist statement emphasizes the Reflections theme, a reflective statement emphasizes the musical elements in the creative process. - Single files in PDF format are accepted for notation/score. - Notation software may be used to create a score. - Whether the score is handwritten or computer-generated, notation is required for ALL vocal and instrumental parts included in the audio recording. - See FAQs for details on what to include in a technical reflective statement.
 It must be 100 words or less and will be typed on the Entry Form.